r7cky/HLTVCSGOStatScanner/README.md

 # HLTVCSGOStatScanner

+This project is outdated, will work on it in the future.

 This project scans all the CSGO matches for big events in 2016 using HLTV's match statistics.

 These are the statistcs the project currently prints out: